Types of Paralysis

 What Happens After a Spinal Cord Injury?

 If a motorcycle accident results in a spinal cord injury, the effects might be immediate or take hours to become noticeable.
-You might experience:
+You might experience:- Loss of movement or sensation in your limbs

 - Weakness or numbness in your arms or legs